LaurieLBaker/DSCA_leaflet_mapping_in_r/README.md

 **Pre requisite summary**

-Introduction to R. R and RStudio.
-Packages: tidyverse, gapminder, leaflet.
+Students should have completed the course Introduction to R. The students will need a recent version of R and RStudio and the packages tidyverse, gapminder, and leaflet.

 **Order of material list**
 1. There is a pdf copy of the the ggplot2 and leaflet course slides in the folder slides.